bartman/blot/README.md

 # blot

 Blot is a plotting library written in C, that plots data onto the console.
+No images, just text -- see examples below.

 ## Noteworthy features: